A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Definitions and preliminaries

 \subsection{The Heisenberg group}

 The first Heisenberg group $\mathbb{H}^1$ is a noncommutative nilpotent Lie group homeomorphic to $\mathbb{R}^3$.
 It can be endowed with a left-invariant distance $d$ such that $(\mathbb{H}^1,d)$ does not biLipschitzly embed into any Euclidean space, yet exhibits a rich and interesting geometry.
-Comparable metrics on $\mathbb{H}^1$ can be obtained from different areas of mathematics such as control theory or complex hyperbolic geometry, where the Heisenberg group appears in a priori unrelated contexts.
 For an introduction to the subject, we refer the interested reader to the monograph \cite{capogna2007introduction}.